stenzek/duckstation/README.md

 #### Flatpak

-Due to various Flatpak limitations and Flathub randomly breaking regularly, **the Flatpak package is not recommended**.
-We recommend that you use the AppImage instead.
+Due to various Flatpak limitations and Flathub randomly breaking regularly, **the Flatpak package is not recommended**. **We recommend that you use the AppImage instead.**

-There appears to be little interest from users in keeping the Flatpak maintained.
-If you are a user and using the Flatpak, please let us know, since we are considering dropping it.

  - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download `duckstation-x64.flatpak`.
  - Run `flatpak install ./duckstation-x64.flatpak`.